shivam200413/Image-generation-using-Stable-Diffusion-and-ComfyUI/README.md

-#Image Generation using Stable Diffusion and ComfyUI
+🖼️ Image Generation using Stable Diffusion and ComfyUI

-Overview
+🚀 Overview

 This project leverages Stable Diffusion, a powerful AI model for generating high-quality images, with ComfyUI, a user-friendly interface designed for enhanced accessibility and control.

-Features
+✨ Features

-Generate AI-powered images using Stable Diffusion
+🎨 Generate AI-powered images using Stable Diffusion

-Intuitive and modular workflow with ComfyUI
+🖥️ Intuitive and modular workflow with ComfyUI

-Customizable parameters for fine-tuned image generation
+⚙️ Customizable parameters for fine-tuned image generation

-Supports various models and extensions
+🔌 Supports various models and extensions

-Installation
+🛠️ Installation

-Prerequisites
+📌 Prerequisites

-Python 3.8+
+🐍 Python 3.8+

-NVIDIA GPU with CUDA support (Recommended)
+🎮 NVIDIA GPU with CUDA support (Recommended)

-Git
+🔗 Git

-Setup
+🔧 Setup

 Clone the repository: